alfaro96/docker-tex/README.md

 ## Running the container

-To run the container and compile the main file:
+To compile the main file:

 ```
 make run FILE=main